liuguoyou/MobileSAM-pytorch/README.md

 ## Getting Started

-Please carefully check all the file paths in the code!
+Please carefully check all the file paths in the code.

-Download the MobileSAM encoder we re-trained from [here](https://drive.google.com/drive/folders/1kzdY2GuJM3B8ssZWOBJhqWXx-QaEPT9e?usp=drive_link)
+Download the MobileSAM encoder we re-trained from [here](https://drive.google.com/drive/folders/1kzdY2GuJM3B8ssZWOBJhqWXx-QaEPT9e?usp=drive_link) for your usage.

 ## Dataset Preparation